academo/kibbe/README.md

 ## Configuration file

-Create a configuration file in your home `~/.kibbe`
+Create a configuration file in your home `~/.kibberc` or you can create it directly on your kibana clone/worktree with a `.kibberc` file. (make sure to add it to your git ignore)

 Some kibbe subcommands can use persistent parameters from a configuration file.

-The configuration file is read from ~/.kibbe and it should follow the format in [the configuration file example](https://github.com/academo/kibbe/blob/master/kibbe-conf-example)
+The configuration file should follow the format in [the configuration file example](https://github.com/academo/kibbe/blob/master/kibbe-conf-example)

 ## Tmux integration